lycb/curated-list/saigon.md

 // TODO

 ## Traveling within HCMC
+> [!IMPORTANT]
+> Take a picture of your passport to avoid risk of pickpocketing.
+>
-> [!IMPORTANT] Take a picture of your passport to avoid risk of pickpocketing Always keep your valuables in front of you, not behind where pickpocketing can happen easily
+> Always keep your valuables in front of you, not behind where pickpocketing can happen easily

 ### Weather ☀️☀️☀️☀️🌧
 // TODO